InspiryThemes/realplaces-docs/docs/property-details-page.md

-You can change the <strong>property detail page</strong> section order or disable any section using the following settings.
+You can change the <strong>property details page</strong> section order or disable any section using the following settings.

 ![Real Places Theme](images/property-detail/1.png)